hzau-liulab/EGARPS/README.md

 docker run --name egarps -it image_egarps conda activate EGARPS
 ```
-Note: Only the python environment is provided in the container, no scripts or third-party software is included.
+&emsp;&emsp;Note: Only the python environment is provided in the container, no scripts or third-party software is included.

 **Edit the config file (***scripts/config.json***)**
-Users need to modify and double-check the execution paths of previously compiled third-party software.
+&emsp;&emsp;Users need to modify and double-check the execution paths of previously compiled third-party software.

 # Usage
 ### Scoring a specific complex structure